Skip to main content

 Run Demo

 There are multiple ways to run the demo.
-Add one of the following to your agency.py file:Web Interface:
+Add one of the following to your agency.py file:Backend Version (Async):

 import asyncio